2023 Oxford Global Summit for Young Leaders (China·Shanghai)

 Students apply their acquired skills, along with Content Knowledge and Habits of Success, to projects that prepare them for real-world scenarios.
 Outstanding works will have the opportunity to be published in the academic journal of the summit.Certification

-Each student who participates in the summit will receive an official certificate of completion, and each stream should award the best performing students (top 10% ) in recognition for their efforts.Optional Topics(Select One)
+Each student who meets all the requirements of the course will receive an official certificate of completion, and each stream should award the best-performing students (top 10% ) in recognition of their efforts.Optional Topics(Select One)

 Biomedicine